 Texas Arts and Music Festival

-The seventh annual Texas Arts & Music Festival in historic Downtown Brenham is just around the corner!
-Join us October 15-16, 2022, for a family-friendly weekend of art, music, street food, and activities in the streets of Downtown Brenham.
+The eighth annual Texas Arts & Music Festival in historic Downtown Brenham is just around the corner!
+Join us October 21-22, 2023, for a family-friendly weekend of art, music, street food, and activities in the streets of Downtown Brenham.

-Texas Arts and Music Festival will feature live music throughout the day on Saturday, October 15.
-Headlining Saturday night will be Brodie Lane Band from Austin, Texas, with the talented Payton Howie opening.
+Texas Arts and Music Festival will feature live music throughout the day on Saturday, October 21 with Nite Moves Band opening the main stage at 4:30pm.
+Headlining Saturday night at 7pm will be Reverend Horton Heat, the undisputed heavyweight champion and godfather of Psychobilly music.
+This band has reinterpreted the country-blues-rock roots of America to produce a toe-tapping, mind-blowing, psychobilly sound that is unforgettable to any and every one that has been fortunate enough to hear it.
 The concert, along with the festival, are family-friendly and FREE to the public.
 Bring your lawn chair and enjoy live music and delicious food and refreshments from local restaurants and food trucks.

 The Art Village will be open on Saturday, 10am-8pm and Sunday, 11am-2pm.
 Artists and Craftsmen from across Texas will be set up offering their unique handmade creations to the public.